hemanth506/discus-lib/README.md

 export default App;
 ```

-The width of the component can be modified the size of the outer div in which it is wrapped.
+The width of the component can be modified by the width of the outer div in which it is wrapped.

 ## Output